 For women, it’s important to know that FSH levels differ throughout the menstrual cycle, just as any other hormone of the monthly cycle.
-Doctors believe levels over 10 – 15 IU/L (international units per liter) may be high, dependent on where you are in your cycle and where get testing done.
+Doctors believe levels over 10 – 15 IU/L (international units per liter) may be high, depending on where you are in your cycle and where you get testing done.
 As women get older and enter their 40s, it is natural for FSH to get higher.
 That is one of the indicators of the natural “change of life” and that hormonal shifts are happening.
 Men can also have low/high FSH.

 Elevated FSH levels can indicate:

 - sperm issues (low sperm count) for men

 - missing period or no ovulation (anovulation).

 If you have low FSH, this may be an indicator of possible issues with the pituitary gland or hypothalamus.